Henry Morgan (humorist): I've Got a Secret

-Morgan's longest-lasting television image began in June 1952 when he was invited to join CBS's I've Got a Secret, produced by Mark Goodson and Bill Todman.
+Morgan's longest-lasting television image began in June 1952 when he was invited to join I've Got a Secret, produced by Mark Goodson and Bill Todman.
 Morgan's tenure on the show was marked by his periodic sarcastic complaints about the working conditions.
-Morgan's mordant wit played well against the upbeat personalities of the other panelists, and producer Allan Sherman would deliberately stage elaborate "secrets" involving Morgan personally.
+Morgan's mordant wit played well against the upbeat personalities of the other panelists, and producer Allan Sherman deliberately staged elaborate "secrets" involving Morgan personally.
 On various occasions, Morgan was: